-A Cleaner hotel room
+A Cleaner hotel rooms

 Get a better night’s sleep during your next hotel stay by quickly wiping down your room.